 Compress and optimize images using tools like TinyPNG or ImageOptim to reduce file sizes without sacrificing quality.

-Install caching plugins like W3 Total Cache and minification plugins like Autoptimize to enhance site performance.
+Install caching plugins and minification plugins like Autoptimize to enhance site performance.
 Configure these plugins to optimize load times.

 Prepare for the public launch of your website.